-Interested parties are invited to notify FWI that they have a model or models ready for validation by March 14th, 2025 (18:00 Indian Standard Time).
+Interested parties are invited to notify FWI that they have a model or models ready for validation by August 20th, 2025 (18:00 Indian Standard Time [IST]).
 The submission process does not require submitting any code, merely a brief description of the model(s).
-FWI plans to conduct a validation exercise for submitted models in March-April 2025.
+Interested parties will use their model(s) to determine values for the water quality parameters relevant to their model(s) at ponds (full details/guidance will be provided by FWI in early September), and share these determined values with FWI by September 30th, 2025 (18:00 IST).